ahmed-hadaka/School_Management_System/README.md

 - Student Permissions:
   - view his/her enroled courses, view the other (unenroled) courses, enrol in a specific course, and withdraw from a course.

 - Every action is preserved with auditing functionality.
-I also added pagination and sorting, custom Authentication provider, custom validations, Transaction Management and, Uploading files(personal photo).
+I also added pagination and sorting, custom Authentication provider, custom validations, Transaction Management, i18n and, Uploading files(personal photo).

 - Technologies:
   - Backend: **Java, Spring(MVC, AOP, Security, Data JPA), Spring Boot.**